-About 1 million households in the UK use a septic system as the means of processing waste-water and sewage disposal.
-Septic tanks are something we often don’t like to think about, and normally we don’t, until there is a problem.
+About 1 million households in the UK use a septic system as the means of processing waste-water and sewage disposal however, we are frequently asked what are the best detergents for septic tanks?

-There is much discussion amongst septic tank owners about the types of laundry and dishwashing products to use.
+There is much discussion amongst septic tank owners about the types of laundry and dishwashing products to use with their washing machines and dishwashers.
 So no wonder that we are frequently asked for advice on this topic.

 Quite simply, powdered laundry detergents are more likely to form clogs and sludge sediment in a septic system, reducing the rate of bacterial digestion and potentially blocking drains too.
 Inexpensive powdered detergents may contain excessive amounts of filler or carrier.
 The best solution is to use a liquid laundry detergent or pods that contain no fillers which could harm a septic system.